conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 In some cases a migration PR may not get opened.
 Please look for `the migration on our status page <https://conda-forge.org/status/#current_migrations>`_ to see if there are any issues.
-This may show if there are still dependencies needing migration, in which case the best approach is to wait (or if possible offer to help migrate those dependencies).
+This may show there are still dependencies needing migration, in which case the best approach is to wait (or if possible offer to help migrate those dependencies).
 If there is a bot error, there will be a link to the CI job to provide more details about what may have gone wrong.